cuny-nytech/single-purpose/README.md

 This single-purpose app, tell you whether or not it is party time.
 It is indeed party time after 5pm and before 9am. from 9am-5pm it is not party time.

-little confused about the instructions, but: you just download the files run install bundler ( to utilize the versions of sinatra and ruby specified) heroku create
+little confused about what to put in the instructions, but: you just download the files run install bundler ( to utilize the versions of sinatra and ruby specified) heroku create